 Please email me for any teaching materials related to the courses below.

-Teaching Experience, Assistant Professor, Department of Environmental Studies, CSBSJU
+Teaching as Assistant Professor, Department of Environmental Studies, CSBSJU

-Research Colloquium: Social Responses to Climate Change (twice) Syllabus
+Research Colloquium: Social Responses to Climate Change (Syllabus)

-Teaching Experience, Independent Instructor, Department of Sociology, UCSB
+Teaching as Independent Instructor, Department of Sociology, UCSB

 Feminist Climate Justice, Spring 2015 (Syllabus)

-Teaching Experience, Teaching Assistant, Department of Sociology, UCSB
+Teaching as Teaching Assistant, Department of Sociology, UCSB

 The World in 2050: Sustainable Development and Its Alternatives (3 sections), 2017 – students participated in a student initiated final project doing community based development in Isla Vista (IV).
 Sections went on field trips to a Biko housing cooperative, IV Community Bike Center, the IV Food Co-op, and the UCSB Associated Students’ Department of Public Worms (compost facility).